DrMongo/DrMongo/README.md

 Follow us on twitter [@drmongoapp](https://twitter.com/drmongoapp)

+## Help needed
+We would like to have a new logo for Dr. Mongo and would appreciate any designer's help.
+Credits will be given :) Thanks.
+Details here: https://github.com/DrMongo/DrMongo/issues/149

 ## Installation

 Dr. Mongo runs as a Meteor application, so you need to have Meteor installed, first.